 With an afternoon of quiet, a rare opportunity to leave my three little girls with my husband and go out for an afternoon, to do nothing, I picked up a book on our spring vacation to a resort mountain town over a decade ago.

 No unfinished phone calls, no bookkeeping, no housekeeping, no childcare.
 This was a free afternoon, and there weren’t many of them as I had three kids under six.

-I ventured to the chic bookstore on the main street, perused bookshelves-–if reading was something I was born to do, I was in the right place.
+I ventured to the chic bookstore on the main street, and perused bookshelves–if reading was something I was born to do, I was in the right place.

 So many acquaintances were going in the homeschool direction.

-- I’m not looking for a mission to step outside the crowd, be different.
-I’m a mainstream kinda gal, that’s what I am.
+- I’m not looking for a mission to step outside the crowd and be different.
+A mainstream kinda gal, that’s what I am.

 - We don’t have kids with behavioural troubles in school–just a little sassiness and arguing at home.

-I decided I would read the book to determine why I wouldn’t homeschool, then I would have my reasoned arguments and get on with other things.
+I decided I would read the book to determine why I wouldn’t homeschool, then I would have my reasoned arguments and get on with the busyness of family life.